r-owen/base_loom_server/docs/weaving.md

 How you change direction depends on the loom:

 * Séguin looms allow you to change direction by pressing the direction button in web browser display, or pressing the UNW button on the dobby unit.
-Both work.
-Use whichever you prefer.
+Both work equally well; use whichever you prefer.

 * Toika looms can be operated in one of two ways, specified by **Direction control** in the [Settings](settings.md) panel: